 - Within Curriculum Year 1-3 (for Ph.D.) or Curriculum Year 1 (for Research Master’s) (see Student Advising Transcript).

 Students in a qualifying year or additional session are not eligible.
 Students in "privatized" programs are not eligible.
-Eligible international students are automatically considered by their academic units.
+Eligible international students are automatically considered by their academic unit.
 Since DFWs are awarded based exclusively on unit nomination, there are no application forms provided/required.
-Interested students who cannot otherwise qualify for an external differential fee waiver (see below) should contact the Unit to which they are applying.

 Registration requirements for students who have been awarded a DFW by their Faculty/Unit: During the academic year for which they have been awarded a DFW, recipients are required to register as “full-time” for the Fall and Winter terms and “continuing” for the Summer term.